HXLStandard/libhxl-js/README.md

 #### Filter methods

+The return value from a filter is always a new (virtual) dataset with the filter applied.

 Method | Description
 withRows(predicates) | Include only rows matching (any of) _predicates_
 withoutRows(predicates) | Include only rows _not_ matching (any of) _predicates_